rackspace/runway/docs/source/additional_functionality.rst

           - us-east-1

-Below is ``Ansible.py`` python module reference above that wraps the ``ansible-playbook`` command to deploy a EC2 Security Group from a playbook yaml under the naming convention of ``<env>-<region>.yaml`` within a fictional ``security_group.ansible`` runway module folder.
-In this example, the ``ansible-playbook`` binary would already have been installed prior to a runway deploy, but this example does check to see if it is installed before execution and logs an error if that is the case.
-The Runway plugin also will only execute the ansible-playbook against a yaml file for the environment set for the Runway execution and region defined in the runway.yml.
+Below is the ``Ansible.py`` module referenced above that wraps the ``ansible-playbook`` command.
+It will be responsible for deploying an EC2 Security Group from the playbook with a naming convention of ``<env>-<region>.yaml`` within a fictional ``security_group.ansible`` runway module folder.
+In this example, the ``ansible-playbook`` binary would already have been installed prior to a runway deploy, but this example does check to see if it is installed before execution and logs an error if not.
+The Runway plugin will only execute the ansible-playbook against a ``yaml`` file associated with the environment and set for the Runway execution and region defined in the ``runway.yml``.

-Using the above runway.yml, the plugin and playbook below saved in the Runway module folder, you will only have a deployment occur in the ``dev`` environment in ``us-east-1``.
-If you decide to perform a runway deployment in the ``prod`` environment or in a different region, the ansible-playbook deployment will be skipped.
+Using the above ``runway.yml`` and the plugin/playbook below saved to the Runway module folder you will only have a deployment occur in the ``dev`` environment in ``us-east-1``.
+If you decide to perform a runway deployment in the ``prod`` environment, or in a different region, the ansible-playbook deployment will be skipped.
 This matches the behavior of the Runway's native modules.

 ::